Informatievlaanderen/OSLO-EA-to-RDF/README.md

 The specific tags used for the OSLO project are listed [here](OSLO-configuration.md).

+All tags listed below can be customised through the configuration, [see below](#builtin-tags).

 ### Package

 A package is mapped to an `owl:Ontology`, each element specified in the ontology is assumed to be specified in the ontology.